Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 Motivated by simulations in~\refcite{Hindmarsh:2015qta}, the spectral shape can be approximated by the ansatz~\cite{Caprini:2015zlo}

 which takes a maximum $S_{\text{sw}}(f_{\text{sw}}) = 1$ at the peak frequency.
 This is a smoothly broken power law with low- and high-frequency regimes with powers $3$ and $-4$, respectively.

 The sound shell model, on the other hand, predicts a smoothly double broken power law~\cite{Hindmarsh:2019phv}.
 The three regimes can be understood as originating from the boundaries between two distinct characteristic scales: the mean bubble separation and the thickness of sound shells.
-The sound shell model predicts powers $9$, $1$ and $-4$ for the three regions.\footnote{\Refcite{Hindmarsh:2019phv} corrects an error in the earlier \refcite{Hindmarsh:2016lnk} that led to a low-frequency power of $5$ instead of $9$}
+The sound shell model with freely propagating sound shells predicts powers $9$, $1$ and $-4$ for the three regions.\footnote{\Refcite{Hindmarsh:2019phv} corrects an error in the earlier \refcite{Hindmarsh:2016lnk} that led to a low-frequency power of $5$ instead of $9$.} In particular note that the power $9$ is much steeper than seen in simulations (see the discussion in section 6 of \refcite{Hindmarsh:2019phv} ).
+Therefore this original version of the sound shell model predicts a higher growth rate at low frequencies than has been seen in the simulations.
+However as mentioned above very recently the sound shell model has been extended to include forced propagation driven by the uncollided envelope of the bubble walls and including this can reproduce the $k^3$ scaling at low $k$ seen in simulations \cite{Cai:2023guc}.